FAQ

 You must have undergone severe abuse to be plural.

-Yes, we are abuse survivors, but the details of that abuse are none of your business.
+Yes, we are survivors of severe abuse, but the details of that abuse are none of your business.

 It varies.